 Avoid getting intimidated by these adjusters by sending in your legal representative.
-Your attorney will be able to face these people and handle things for you, and strike deals in your interest.
+Your attorney will be able to face these people, handle things for you, and strike deals in your interest.

 4. Contact A Bicycle Injury Attorney in California

 Your priority should be your health and well-being.
-A qualified Personal Injury Attorney in California can handle all documentation required to file an insurance claim, in addition to investigating the accident to build a good and reasonable claim for you.
+A qualified Personal Injury Attorney in California can handle all documentation required to file an insurance claim and investigate the accident to build a good and reasonable claim for you.

 They can represent you through negotiations with the insurance adjusters and the at-fault party.
 And, when you don't get to a proper settlement, your lawyer can help you take things to court.

 Sometimes, a demand letter from a lawyer is enough to prompt better offers and more negotiation.
 This way, you'll be able to keep the problems of your insurance claims off your mind and focus on your recovery instead.

 5. Avoid Talking About The Accident In The Meantime

 Despite your frustration, it is common for your lawyer to advise you to avoid discussing your accident and settlement claims in public spaces.
 This includes social media and some of your friends.

 When insurance adjusters and the at-fault party's lawyers investigate the claim, they will look you up and try to find anything they can about you.
 Of course, one of their first stops would be your social media accounts.

 If you posted or said anything about the accident, they might take and twist that to make you look bad and weaken your case.
 They will try to make it seem like it's your fault or that you weren't as injured as you claim to be.